 (2) If a strip search is done on a protected person, it must be done in the presence of a responsible person for the protected person or some other person who can provide the protected person with support and represent his or her interests.

 Notes

 This is a compilation of the Terrorism (Preventative Detention) Act 2006 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table